CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Observe the results of the execution.

+    > You should only see records from a single partition.

 1. Click the **🗙** symbol to close the terminal pane.

 ### Task III: Execute Cross-Partition Query